AnZlycdy/Stroke-Prediction-Using-SHAP/README.md

 ```
 ---

-# Author
+## Author

 **Anjali Chaudhary**
 MSc Computer Science and Technlogy
 Ulster University, United Kingdom

 Github: https://github.com/AnZlycdy/Stroke-Prediction-Using-SHAP

 ---

-# Disclaimer
+## Disclaimer

-This project is developed for academic and educational purposes only and **not** be used for any professional medical diagnosis or clinical decision-making..
+This project is developed for academic and educational purposes only and **NOT** be used for any professional medical diagnosis or clinical decision-making..